awesome-gptX/awesome-gpt/README.md

 - [cli-gpt](https://github.com/MagicCube/cli-gpt) Translate human language to command line using ChatGPT
 - [HappyCommit](https://github.com/jackbackes/happycommit) HappyCommit is a delightful tool that harnesses the power of OpenAI's GPT-3.5 Turbo language model to generate meaningful and descriptive Git commit messages for you
 - [ai-commit](https://github.com/guanguans/ai-commit) Automagically generate conventional git commit messages with AI.
+- [autodoc](https://github.com/context-labs/autodoc) Autodoc is a experimental toolkit for auto-generating codebase documentation for git repositories using Large Language Models, like GPT-4 or Alpaca.

 ## Github Actions
 - [chatgpt-action](https://github.com/kxxt/chatgpt-action) Let ChatGPT review PRs for you